 What we will do:

-- The team are skilled to provide self management, motivational interviewing and guided self help
+• The team are skilled to provide self management, motivational interviewing and guided self help

-- Dedicated psychology input into the in to your care
+• Dedicated psychology input into your care

-- Cognitive behavioural therapy for those patients that need it
+• Cognitive behavioural therapy for those patients that need it

-- Self help groups for patients and carers
+• Self help groups for patients and carers

-- Seamless transition to existing psychology service.
+• Seamless transition to existing psychology service.

 Referral: